<img src="https://secure.intelligentdataintuition.com/780391.png" style="display:none;">

 Don’t forget to work with suppliers either.
 Overstocking can be further reduced if you can arrange for smaller, more frequent orders.

-2. Closely Monitor Expiry Dates
+2. Monitor Expiry Dates

 To avoid spoilage, setting up a shelf life tracking system is absolutely essential.
 Categorising inventory items according to perishability (dairy, dry goods, fresh produce etc) is a good place to start.
 This makes it easier to monitor items with shorter shelf lives.